Simplify it...with a Price Comparison Report

 - Park Rental – If you are unable to live in the mobile home until the sale, you must factor direct park rental costs into your calculations.
 While you probably already know the rates you pay, the average park charges between $180 and $300 per month for the lot.
 This will add up significantly if you take a year or more to sell the home.
 You also have to factor in required repairs, any maintenance on the home during the period, whether or not you have to continue to pay for utilities, and any other demands (such as insurance) put on you by the park.

-The most difficult step to selling a mobile home on your own is getting park approval to make the sale.
-Most parks will deny your request to sell if you have poor credit or a criminal background, need repairs on the home, and sometimes if they are selling mobile homes themselves.
+The most difficult step to selling a mobile home in the retail market is getting park approval to complete the sale.
+Most parks will deny your request to sell if the buyer has poor credit or a criminal background or if your home needs repairs.
+Parks often have a checklist of “fixes” that must be completed before they will approve a homeowner’s sale.

-After the sale, you will still owe realtor fees (if applicable), attorney fees (for the paperwork), any taxes, any money that you still owe on the home, the cost of title insurance, and any repair costs or standing dues against the home.
+After the sale, you will still owe realtor fees (if applicable), possible attorney fees (for the paperwork), any taxes, any money that you still owe on the home, the cost of title work, and any repair costs or standing dues against the home.

 When should you use the retail market?
 If you are confident in your ability to sell your home quickly, have a newer model home in a quality park, and can get permission from your park manager, you may be able to make a profit.
 However, it is important that you take the time to review your costs to ensure that retail will earn you the most money.